Registration is now open for March through June programs (winter and spring rotations).

 Cost: FREE!
 This program is fully funded by Seattle Public Utilities.
 Transportation assistance available.

-This program connects to the Community Waters unit.
+This program connects to the Community Waters and Land & Water science units.
 It incorporates Next Generation Science Standards and supports the 3-5 Engineering Design performance expectations.
-IslandWood’s Land and Water Field Study is being replaced by this program.